Tip WriteEntry can be called in a variety of ways. The overloads that have more arguments will cause more data to be stored in the event log.

 eventLog1.WriteEntry("This website is being worked on.",

-The WriteEvent method requires an EventInstance in its signature, unlike WriteEntry.
+Discussion.
+The WriteEvent method requires an EventInstance.
 With an EventInstance, you need an integer that corresponds to a string in a separate resource file.

+Summary.
 The EventLog type can be used to write entries to the system event log.
-After assigning the Source, you can call WriteEntry (or WriteEvent) to actually write messages to the system, which can then be found in the event log.
+After assigning the Source, you can call WriteEntry (or WriteEvent) to write messages to the system.